 Paris is well known for its famous bistros and brassieres so you may want to visit an old school brassiere in St. Germain.
 Once the hangout of philosophers and writers like Hemingway, Cafes like Brasserie Lipp, Cafe Les Deux Magots and Cafe de Flore have barely changed over the decades.

-While you can’t bring home your dinner, you can recreate the atmosphere back home by picking up a mug, bowl, pitcher or table setting.
+While you can’t bring home your dinner, you can recreate the atmosphere back home by picking up a mug, bowl, pitcher or complete table setting. souvenir.
 At Cafe de Flore, head up to stairwell to view the glass case showcasing all their table setting souvenirs.

+Some of the best Paris souvenirs are absolutely free.
 If the table settings at Cafe de Flore above are too outrageously priced or cumbersome to bring home, consider a free, highly packable alternative– those paper placements at your favorite french bistro.

 My friend Meg snared several on her last trip to Paris and plans to laminate them so they can be used back home.

-13. Crepe mix from Briezh cafe
+13. Crepe mix from Briezh cafe– An Edible Paris Souvenir

 French crepes are absolutely legendary.
 My only regret from my last Paris trip was that I did not eat more crepes.
 One of my favorite meals on the entire trip were the savory and dessert crepes from the highly recommended Briezh cafe in the Marais.